Emerging Roles for Nursing School Graduates

-The U.S. healthcare system is a $3.3 trillion industry.* To help keep it going, nurses and their expertise are needed in all kinds of positions.
+The U.S. healthcare system is a $3.8 trillion industry and is projected to grow to more than $5.9 trillion by 20271.
+To help keep it going, nurses and their expertise are needed in all kinds of positions.

 In recent years, new opportunities in healthcare have prompted the growth of new nursing careers, particularly for APRNs who hold a master’s degree in nursing.
 A few of these new nursing careers include: